hoangduytran/blender-manual/manual/render/eevee/render_settings/motion_blur.rst

       High maximum blur values may also reduce the quality.

-   Eevee uses a fast post-process vector blur using a vector motion pass.
+   EEVEE uses a fast post-process vector blur using a vector motion pass.
    This blurs the image between three time steps using pixel velocity.
    This technique is fast and produces clean gradients, but issues can occur at object borders or if the motion is locally too complex;